scds/text-analysis-1/or-prep.md

 Because we have used spaces as the separator between rows, no rows are likely to be affected by removing leading and trailing whitespaces.
 It is nonetheless good practice to ensure that we are indeed comparing like with like, and you may find the feature useful with other datasets.

-## OpenRefine step 5: Initial Data Analysis (again)
+## OpenRefine step 5: Initial Data Analysis (again) with filters and facets

 Once more with feeling!
-With
+Now that we can perform operations at the level of the word, or token, we'll use OpenRefine to enrich our IDA.

-You can also use filters to help with your analysis by going to the dropdown menu for the column (which I have renamed "Tokens" in the screenshot below) and selecting "Edit Ce; for example, many errors in the Zwick.txt document involved the letter "m" so you could filter by m (case-sensitive checked).
-Such a broad **word** or **text facets**
+**Text filters** can be accessed from the "Tokens" column menu, which will help us to isolate results based on our earlier observations with the error list.
+For example, many errors in the Zwick.txt document involved the letter "m" so you could filter result by *m* (with "case-sensitive" checked).

+Such a broad search strategy can be narrowed by the use of facets, which we used previously when removing blank rows.
+Here we will use the **word facet** (under "Customized facets") or **text facet** to group the same words together, shortening our list significantly.

+\[screenshot]

+By now, you should have a good sense of the OCR errors in your dataset.
+Our next step will be to use OpenRefine to correct them!

 Next -> [Correcting OCR Errors with OpenRefine: Strategies](or-strat.html)